 ‘An X means produce percussive tone by snapping fingernail against reed’

-The fingernail on reed technique is indicated as a X notehead on the staff, and it appears on its own (e.g. line 4, p.
-121), or in combination with other techniques, e.g. with a tremolo and microtonal slide direction (line 4, p.
-122).
+The fingernail on reed technique is indicated as a X notehead on the staff, and it appears on its own (e.g. p.
+121, line 4), or in combination with other techniques, e.g. with a tremolo and microtonal slide direction (p.
+122, line 4).
 It is the only ‘noise’ technique applied to a specific pitch.
 Perhaps the X is a wink at the X pizzicato technique in the string parts, where X means ‘stopped sideways against fingernail’?
 In any case, this technique is ambiguous (exactly how and where should the reed be tapped, for instance?), and a number of different approaches have been taken by players.
 Since the X appears on particular pitches, this suggests that the player should finger a note while producing the percussive effect, presumably without blowing at the same time, as the finger wouldn’t be able to reach the reed with the clarinet in the player’s mouth.
 It is used on six occasions, and always on pitches in the chalumeau register.
-Two instances require just the left hand (the G4 on line 4, p.
-1 and the E4 on line 4, p.
-2), which would leave the right hand free to tap the reed.
-However, the other four require both hands (the A♯3 on line 2, p.
-1, G♭3 on line 2, p.
-11, F3 on lines 1 and 2, p.
-12).
+Two instances require just the left hand (the G4 on p.
+121, line 4, and the E4 on p.
+122, line 4), which would leave the right hand free to tap the reed.
+However, the other four require both hands (the A♯3 on p.
+121, line 2, G♭3 on p.
+131, line 2, F3 on p.
+132, lines 1 and 2).
 Some players were cautious about damaging their reeds, and suggested using a separate mouthpiece with reed attached, so as not to have a detrimental effect on the reed for the rest of the performance.
 However, this would remove the pitched element of the sound (although the sound is mostly percussive, fingering notes does have a slight effect on the pitch of the resonance, as in Wright’s demonstration shown below).
 Another suggestion was to ask a colleague to tap the reed on your behalf, which may or may not be practical, depending on the seating of the ensemble, and how busy the performance was at that point in time.
 Other players suggested trying to get as close as possible to the desired sound, which is what Wright did: in the video demonstration she effects a glissando with the left hand and taps the reed with the right.
-(Link to video: 10:18)

 ‘A bar line means optional change of reed’